 'The equivalent widths of many of the strong hydrogen recombination lines like Hα, Hβ, or Brγ can be used as age indicators because they measure the ratio of the young, ionizing over the old, non-ionizing stellar population.' - This is to some extent correct - this is for

 instance discussed in Mas-Hesse & Kunth (1999) - it is an old result and some references would not go amiss here.
+[REFERENCE ADDED]

 Page 43:

 'Geneva and Padova continuous tracks, however, continue to emit constantly across the 6-8 Myr range.' - Surely the tracks themselves do not emit!
 Please rephrase.
+[VERBAGE CORRECTED.]

 Page 46: